gandalfoglia/gandalfoglia.github.io/Resume/My work/TEDxYouth@Martigny.md

 ## The second edition (2021)

-Because of COVID, we had to skip a year and organized the event over 2 years.
-There were many challenges, including compliance with COVID standards and the fact that schools were not allowed to go on field trips.
+Because of COVID, we had to skip one edition.
+We organized that event over 2 years.
+There were many challenges, including compliance with COVID standards and the fact that schools were not allowed to go on field trips because of COVID.
 To counteract this, we decided to open the doors to the general public for the first time, which meant that we had to increase our efforts to bring people in.
-This kind of event is a hard sell in times of COVID and the revival of social events, but we still managed to gather over 100 people on the D-Day.
+This kind of event is a hard sell in times of COVID and at the time of revival of social events.
+Still, we managed to gather over 100 people on the D-Day.

-I'm was charge of the administration:
+Again, I was in charge of the administration:
 - Direction of the organization of the event
 - License Management
 - Guest management / Networking